gu-fan/clickable.vim/README.rst

 2. First highlighted and worked, after sometime stopped working.

-   This is because buffer's syntax group or au group are cleand or something.
+   This is because buffer's syntax group or au group are cleand by something.

    You can use ':bw' to wipe out the buffer and reedit it.